PaulHit/PaulHit/README.md

 ### What I'm looking for

-I'm open to full-stack, backend, or AI engineering roles — especially greenfield projects and teams that take AI-assisted development seriously.
-Hybrid in Cluj-Napoca or remote.
+I'm open to full-stack, backend, or AI engineering roles.
+Preferably in Cluj-Napoca or remote.

 ### Let's connect